 The Department of Computer Science and Information Technology offers three majors.
 Courses are also provided for computer literacy.
 All courses presented for the major and minor must be approved in accordance with approved curriculum check sheets and must be passed with a grade of C- or higher.
 A minimum of 15 semester hours of CST coursework must be completed at Roosevelt University.

 Because of the rapidly changing nature of this field of study, computing courses taken more than eight years ago cannot be counted towards degree requirements unless the student has been continuously registered since the time the course was taken (excluding summers).
 A double major among any of the CST majors are not offered because of the aligned nature of these degree programs.
 Any deviation from these degree requirements must be approved by the CST executive committee.
 For additional information, please view the Department of Computer Science and Information Technology website.

 Major in Computer Science leading to a BS degree

 This program follows the traditional computer science curriculum with its emphasis on mathematics and computing systems theory.
 It prepares students to pursue careers in highly technical areas such as systems programming and software engineering, or to go on to pursue graduate degrees in computer science.

 The final 30 semester hours of the degree must be taken at Roosevelt University, with at least 15 of these in the computer science major; at most 60 semester hours may be applied to the degree at the 100 level.
 At least 63 semester hours must be in non-computing courses.
-A minor in mathematics is required.
+Three mathematics courses are required.

 Major in Information Technology leading to a BA degree

 This degree offers three optional concentrations.
 One of these concentrations will appear on a student's transcripts only if all of its requirements are met.
 If a particular concentration is not followed then at least five of the computer science electives must be at the 300 level.